the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/initial_setup/index.md

 ```shell
 mwc setup
 ```
-You will be asked some questions to finish the setup process.
-A few notes:
+You will be asked some questions to finish the setup process. **We suggest using the default values in the square brackets, `[]`.
+You can select the default value with `return`.**

-- We suggest accepting default values for now.
-You can change your settings later by re-running `mwc setup`.
-- You'll be asked for the Making With Code URL.
-That's this site, `{{< baseurl >}}`.
+{{< figure src="images/courses/cs9/unit00/0_initial_setup0.png" width="100%" alt-text="mwc setup" >}}

+**You will be asked the following questions to finish the setup process:**

+0. "What is your MWC username?" - Use your Github username.
+0. "Where do you want to save your MWC work?" - we suggest using the default.
+0. "What's the URL of your Making With Code website?" - use the default value.
+0. "Which code editor do you want to use?" - use the default value.
+0. "What is your GitHub username?" - use whatever username you created in the Github account creation.
+0. "What is the name of the course's GitHub organization?" - this is `the-isf-academy`.
+0. "What is the email address associated with your GitHub account?" - this should be your ISF student email.
+0. "What name do you want to use in your git commits? " - this is your Github username.

-- When you are asked for your computer password, you won't see any letters appear as you type.
-  This is normal--it's to keep the person standing behind you from seeing your password.
+> **When you are asked for your computer password, you won't see any letters appear as you type.** This is normal--it's to keep the person standing behind you from seeing your password.